How to Make Grape Juice

 • Grapes: I recommend using organic where possible.
 Any grape (green, red, black) will work for these methods, though I prefer to use seedless grapes when possible.
 I’ve tried red, black, and green grape juice with excellent results.

-Add extra flavor to the juice with lemon juice, ginger, or even fresh herbs like mint leaves or basil.
+Add extra flavor to the juice with freshly squeezed lemon juice, easy homemade ginger juice, or fresh herbs like mint leaves or basil.
 You

 Depending on which method for how to make grape juice you use, you’ll need one or more of the tools below: